 12 • They are soooo messy!
 Okay, I know all kids get dirty – but holy crap!
 Knox is a permanent mess.

 13. There’s always finger in your eye, your ear, or up your nose and it’s not yours.
 Boys find these things fascinating for some reason.

 14. Having a boy crushes your heart into a million pieces… and it is amazing!
 I don’t love my son more than I love my daughter, but it is a special kind of love… and boys love their moms!
 For all the chaos that comes with boys, you can’t help but fall in love with their sweet sides.
 The hugs, love and sweet words are enough to melt my heart.
 It is unexplainable… I’m my son’s favourite person in the world, and it means more to me than money could ever buy.

 What do you wish you knew about having boys?
 Anything to add to this list?

 ♥ If you liked this article, please give it a share and leave a comment? ♥

 Please follow and like us:

-Maz is self-employed mom to two of the most gorgeous, yet tiring kids you will ever lay eyes upon.
-She maintains her sanity by blogging at Caffeine and Fairydust and rocking from side-to-side in her bath tub at night (with a glass of bubbly - no one ever said you can't be fabulous while having a nervous breakdown).
+Maz is a mom to three kids and owner of a digital marketing agency.
+She maintains her sanity by blogging at Caffeine and Fairydust and rocking from side-to-side in her bathtub at night (with a glass of bubbly - no one ever said you can't be fabulous while having a nervous breakdown).
 She aims to broaden people's perspectives - and in the process will either make you laugh or p%#@ you off.
 Don't be shy... come say hi!